.nl zone – Clearer Whois

 Transaction revenues domain data (to change to rate zero)

-Transaction revenues registrar data (to change to rate zero)
+Transaction revenues registrar entity data (to change to rate zero)

 Other